RobTillaart/DAC8560/README.md

 The DAC8560 is a SPI based 16 bit DAC with one channel.

-This library is not tested yet.
+This library is not tested yet, so use with care.

 #### Related